MedVisBonn/bonndit/README.rst

 .. code-block:: console

-    $ get_fodfs.py -i /path/to/your/data --verbose True
+    $ mtdeconv -i /path/to/your/data --verbose True

 The specified folder should contain the following files: